MicrosoftDocs/PowerShell-Docs/reference/docs-conceptual/dsc/resources/authoringResourceComposite.md

 ---
 ms.date: 07/08/2020
 keywords:  dsc,powershell,configuration,setup
-title:  Composite resources--Using a DSC configuration as a resource
+title: Composite resources - Using a DSC configuration as a resource
+description: This article describes how to create and use a composite resource.
 ---

 # Composite resources: Using a DSC configuration as a resource